virajmuthye/Scripts/pfam_tutorial/PFAM_analysis_tutorial.md

 1. Have the FASTA file with sequences of interest ready.

 2. Download the script pfam_scan.pl from http://ftp.ebi.ac.uk/pub/databases/Pfam/Tools/
+This is already installed as a module on ISU CONDO and NOVA and all you need to do is load the module.

 3. Download the PFAM HMMs